 3. Kalbelia dance class, Jodhpur

-Music and dance in India is synonymous with worship and celebration.
+Music and dance in India are synonymous with worship and celebration.
 Different regions of the country have their own individual dance forms; in Rajasthan, one of those is Kalbelia, native to the Kalbelia tribe.
-A popular activity for young girls, our private Kalbelia dance class is held at the Desert Museum in Jodhpur, and hosted by experienced performers.
+A popular activity for young girls, our private Kalbelia dance class is held at the Desert Museum in Jodhpur and hosted by experienced performers.
 If you wish, you can even adorn the Kalbelia’s traditional dress for the class!

 4. Safari in Ranthambhore National Park, Ranthambhore

 Bring the Jungle Book to life for you and your children as you travel through the Indian jungle on a private Jeep safari.
 The most famous resident of Ranthambhore National Park is the beautiful Bengal tiger, and sighting one in the wild is an exhilarating experience for children and adults alike.
 Even if you’re not lucky enough to spot one, what you’re guaranteed to see are numerous peacocks, monkeys, deer and crocodiles – what child wouldn’t be excited about that?
 Between safaris, climb the 10th century Ranthambhore Fort on a guided tour and feel as though you’re exploring King Louie’s monkey lair!

 5. Amber Fort, Jaipur